Proposal (1044) to South American Classification Committee

 “A. YES.
 Although playback trials would be nice, the degree of difference in the songs is consistent with species rank, and burden-of-proof falls on those who would treat them as subspecies.

-“B. YES, for all the good reasons outlined in the proposal, especially maintaining the connection between old and new names.
+“B. MAYBE, for all the good reasons outlined in the proposal, especially maintaining the connection between old and new names.
 Also, follows SACC guidelines (https://www.museum.lsu.edu/~Remsen/SACCEnglishNameGuidelines.pdf) for providing new names for both daughters in a parental split.
 After having looked through Macaulay photos of dozens of destructus, “hooded” seems especially appropriate for the extent of the black.
+The match between the scientific and English names for nigricapillus is helpful in remembering both.
 However, as for nigricapillus, a problem is that “capped” is typically used for cases in which the bird has a much more distinctive color patch on the top of the head, which is not really the case for nominate ruficapillus, despite the scientific name.
-(TO BE MODIFIED)
+Obviously, the scientific name reflects a pattern seen on specimens, but I think we need side-by-side photos of the specimens, if only as confirmation that the name is OK.

 “C. YES, but somewhat reluctantly because the recordings are unavailable and because perhaps the Colombian national committee should have the say on this one.
 On the other hand, to propose that the records are not nigricapillus makes no biogeographic sense, and I agree with this statement in the proposal “Cerro Tacarcuna records in Colombia should be provisionally considered to be nigricapillus until shown otherwise.”